Navy Jet With This San Diego Connection Will Make a Cameo During Super Bowl Flyover

-As Chris Stapleton belts out the nation's anthem to millions watching Super Bowl LVII at State Farm Stadium in Glendale, Arizona, some military aircraft with ties to San Diego will bring the ballad home with a spectacular flyover.
+As Chris Stapleton belts out the finish of the nation's anthem for millions watching the Super Bowl LVII this weekend, San Diegans can watch the Navy flyover proudly, knowing one woman with ties to San Diego is working to keep the jets safe for the all-female pilot team.

+2023's Super Bowl flyover will commemorate 50 years of women flying in the U.S. Navy.
+In tandem with the all-women pilot team, Petty Officer 2nd Class Natalie Garcia, is a National City native who maintains the aircraft supporting the flyover.

+“I work with the pilot gear: maintain all the survival equipment, in the event that they ever have to eject from the aircraft.
+All the gear that they need to survive is what my rank handles,” Garcia said.

 The flyover will be made up of aircraft from three squadrons, including a fighter jet from the "Argonauts" of Strike Fighter Squadron (VFA) 147, which were most recently deployed with the San Diego-based aircraft carrier USS Carl Vison on an eight-month deployment that concluded last year.